firecoders/push-analyzer/README.md

 ## Plans

-This script is designed to collect information which an irc bot could broadcast.
+This library is designed to collect information which an irc bot could broadcast.